NAG-DevOps/splints/README.md

 - `--subject=s` -- string of the subject line portion (title of the ticket)
 - `--ticket=i` -- ticket number to edit, see details of, or link
 - `--ticket2=i` -- other ticket number to link to

+- `--debug` -- enable verbose debug mode; **NOTE:** as a part of the request dump your credentials are dumped as well
 - `--sim` -- run a simulation scenario of creating, examining, linking, and closing a ticket (the original 0.0.5-'s `main`)

 ##### Examples #####